falcosecurity/falco-website/content/en/blog/falco-okta-identity/index.md

   tags: [custom_rule, mitre_defense_evasion, T1562, impair_defenses]
 ```

-To ensure the custom rule is applied, it is necessary to restart the Falco service.
+To ensure the custom rule is applied, you might need to restart Falco (depending on the version).
 If you have deployed Falco and Falcosidekick via a Docker compose file, this can be achieved by simply executing a `stop` command to halt the containers, followed by the `up -d` command, which restarts the Docker containers with the same configurations specified in the docker-compose.yaml file.

 While Docker is not the only [deployment option](https://falco.org/docs/install-operate/deployment/) for Falco, it is undeniably a very convenient option for these types of test environments.
 The source of the docker-compose.yaml can be [accessed here](https://github.com/LucaGuerra/falcosidekick-ui-compose/blob/main/docker-compose.yaml) .